 The operation of the compact filter is based on a combined biological and physical treatment mode: the biological treatment, common to all sewage treatment systems, requires the presence of a bacterial flora, sensitive to intermittent use.
 The filter support, for example the coconut fibre used by Tricel, allows the physical treatment of the effluents by filtration, whatever the use of the housing.

 In the case of intermittent use, the physical treatment ensures minimum effluent treatment.

 The compact filter and the micro-station require a minimum surface area that is smaller than a septic tank system with percolation area.
 The compact filter operates without electricity.

 Other important advantages of the compact filter:

-- Compact: much smaller hold on the ground than a septic tank with spreading
+- Compact: Compact: much smaller hold on the ground than a septic tank with a percolation area

 - Passive: does not consume energy to operate

 - Eligible to the “éco-prêt à taux zéro”

 More information about compact filters available on Tricel’s website with the Seta Simplex coco fibre compact filter.